Ranked Choice Voting And Condorcet Failure in the Alaska 2022 Special Election: How Might Other Voting Systems Compare?: Introduction

 Instant Runoff Voting is often billed as a solution to many of the problems of traditional, ``choose one" plurality voting, also known as ``first past the post voting."
 In plurality voting, voters may only vote for one candidate, and the candidate with the most votes wins, regardless of whether they win a majority of the votes.
 With IRV, the winning candidate must receive a majority of the ballots that are still active in the final round.
 Additionally, IRV can often eliminate the ``spoiler effect" seen in many plurality elections, where a candidate with only a small degree of support can attract votes that would otherwise have gone to a different candidate, thereby changing the outcome of the election.
 With IRV, voters are frequently assured that they can safely rank their honest first choice candidate first, and then if that candidate is eliminated, they can still vote for their second choice candidate in the next round.
 IRV is also widely claimed to reduce polarization by encouraging candidates to appeal to a wider variety of voters in order to attract second-place rankings from supporters of other candidates.

-However, no voting method is perfect.
+However, no voting system is perfect.
 All of these supposed advantages of IRV can fail, and this election demonstrates how:

 \begin{enumerate} \item Peltola's final vote count of 91,266 represented 51.48\% of votes that were still active in Round 2, but this statistic fails to take into account that 11,290 ballots from Round 1 were exhausted and not counted in Round 2.
 Peltola's 91,266 votes represent only 48.40\% of the 188,582 ballots that were active in Round 1.
-Thus the oft-repeated claim that IRV ``guarantees a majority for the winning candidate" is not true if by ``majority" we mean ``majority of all votes cast." \item While voters who ranked Begich first had the opportunity to vote for their second choice candidate in Round 2, voters who ranked Palin or Peltola first never had their second choice vote considered.
-In particular, voters who were assured that they could safely rank Palin first and still have their second-place vote for Begich counted if Palin were eliminated never got to express their support for Begich. \item When the full cast vote records were released, it became clear that a great deal of information about voter preferences was lost in the IRV tallying procedure.
+Thus the oft-repeated claim that IRV ``guarantees a majority for the winning candidate" is not true if by ``majority" we mean ``majority of all votes cast."
+(It is important to note that this ``flaw" is not unique to IRV; {\em no} voting system can guarantee that the winner will receive a majority of all votes cast when there are more than two candidates.) \item While voters who ranked Begich first had the opportunity to vote for their second-place candidate in Round 2, voters who ranked Palin or Peltola first never had their second-place vote considered.
+In particular, voters who were assured that they could safely rank Palin first and still have their second-place vote for Begich counted if Palin were eliminated never got to express their support for Begich. \item When the full Cast Vote Record was released, it became clear that a great deal of information about voter preferences was lost in the IRV tallying procedure.
 Among voters expressing a second choice, Begich won an overwhelming majority of second-place votes---but these votes were never counted.
 In fact, Begich was the {\em Condorcet winner} of this election: Based on the preferences expressed on the IRV ballots, Begich would have defeated both Palin and Peltola in head-to-head contests.
 (More details will be given in Section \ref{details-sec}.)
-This phenomenon, in which the Condorcet winner has broad support as a second choice candidate but is eliminated prior to the final round due to a lack of first-place votes, is referred to as a ``center squeeze."
+This phenomenon, in which the Condorcet winner has broad support as a second choice candidate but is eliminated prior to the final round due to a lack of first-place votes, is referred to as a ``Condorcet failure."
 When this happens, the candidates who remain in the final round are often the more polarizing candidates who have the strongest bases of first-choice supporters.

 \end{enumerate}

 This election displayed other anomalies of IRV as well, including the ``monotonicity paradox" and the ``no-show paradox;" see \cite{GSM22} for a more thorough discussion.